 The type of legal entity you choose to establish in Argentina will depend greatly on the type of business you plan on running, the internal structure of your business, amongst others.
 Before forming a company in Argentina, speak to local experts who can advise you on not only legal entity types but also a market entry strategy to ensure business success.

-It is Time to Look to Argentina for Investment
+It is Time to Look to Argentina for Business Investment

 While governmental and regulation complexities can still cause issues for individuals and companies looking to enter the market, there has been a shift to a more simplified process in addition to the opening up of the economy to foreigners.
 Investors worldwide are beginning to become interested in Argentina as an attractive destination for investment and trade.
 Now is a great time to look towards Argentina.